danmoller/BroEaterInfo/README.md

 ## Can users opt out from having their data analysed?

-- No. Since Bro Eater is a **moderation** bot based on message content, it's imperative that the bot has access to all messages sent in the channels it has permission to read.
+- Individual users cannot opt out.
+Since Bro Eater is a **moderation** bot based on message content, it's imperative that the bot has access to all messages sent in the channels it has permission to read.
+- It's possible to deactivate the analysis in a server by using a specific bot command.
+  - The bot will still see incoming messages, but will not take action or analyse the content.
+  - If the bot restarts due to technical reasons, the operation will be resumed automatically.
+This will be logged in the bot's log channel.

 ## Can the bot read my personal messages?